SonnyBurnett/codechallenge/README.md

 ├── README.md               This top-level README for developers using this project.
 |
 ├── data                    This is the data directory needed for the eproblems.
-│   └── none.txt                Contains the todo for reusable text in the future.
+│   └── #054_poker.txt          These are the data files for Eukel problem 54 prefix p is the real data and the others
+|                                 are test data (prefix c, e, t and z).
 |
 ├── docs                    A documentation directory for reusable documentation text in the future.
-│   └── none.txt                Contains the todo for reusable text in the future.
+│   └── none.txt                Contains the todo for reusable text and documentation in the future.
 |
 ├── eproblems               Sources for use in this project for the solutions,
 |   |                         Naming convention is a tailing number behind "eproblem".